puruadhikari/ai-voicebot/README.md

-# ai-voicebot
-# AI-Powered Dental Assistant
+# AI-Powered Voicebot

 ## Overview
-This project is an AI-powered real-time voice assistant for a dental clinic.
+This project is an AI-powered real-time voice assistant for a serice center.
 It integrates AssemblyAI, ElevenLabs, and OpenAI to provide a conversational assistant that transcribes incoming speech, generates intelligent responses, and returns a human-like audio response.

 ### Key Features
 - **Real-time Transcription**: Uses AssemblyAI to transcribe speech in real time.